scotthong/dlib-align-faces/readme.md

 ```

 ### python integration demo
-A simple python script align_faces.py to integrate with align_faces is also provided.
+A simple python script **align_faces.py** to integrate with the **align_faces** is included.
 Please use the following command run the python script.
-A plot with the image and bounding boxes of the detected faces will be displayed.
-A separate plot with aligned face chips will also display as well.
+A figure of the image with the bounding boxes of the detected faces will be displayed.
+A separate figure with the extracted face chips will be displayed as well.
 ```
 python align_faces.py
 ```